-CAIS members may calculate the current balance in a variety of ways therefore the flag should be used to indicate this appropriately:
+Members may calculate the current balance in a variety of ways therefore the flag should be used to indicate this appropriately:

-- 'A' indicates that the average balance in a month has been provided in the current balance field - 'P' indicates that the balance is reflective at the point in time when CAIS update was taken.
+- 'A' indicates that the average balance in a month has been provided in the current balance field. - 'P' indicates that the balance is reflective at the point in time the update was taken.